 A Pathway Lies In The Bridge Between Cells

-Tight junctions are found in epithelial cells, or the cells that line the cavities and surfaces of blood vessels and organs.
-In addition to holding cells together, tight junctions form a barrier between adjacent cells, preventing the passage of various molecules into tissues between cells.
-Anything entering a tissue must actually enter the cells themselves rather than going through any “spaces” around them.
-Tight junctions enable tighter control over what gets in and out of the tissue by creating barriers between cells.
+Where in our bodies are these bits that most of us know nothing about?
+They’re found in epithelial cells, which line the cavities and surfaces of blood vessels and organs.
+More to our point, what do they do?
+They hold cells together, for one thing.
+But tight junctions also form a barrier that blocks various molecules from getting into the tissues between cells.
+Anything that goes into a tissue must enter its actual cells rather than going around them, enabling tighter control over what gets in and out of the tissue.

-The tight junction itself is composed of proteins from two neighboring cells that pass through each cell membrane and interact with each other outside of the cells, bridging the two cells:
+Tight junctions themselves are composed of proteins from two neighboring cells.
+They pass through the cell membrane and interact with each other outside the cells, connecting them.

-Innovate Biopharmaceuticals (Raleigh, NC) is developing a peptide (short sequence of amino acids) drug that appears to reverse the opening of tight junctions in celiac patients.
-It does this by inhibiting the signaling pathways initiated by gliadin binding.
-Dubbed larazotide acetate, the drug has successfully completed Phase II clinical studies and is preparing to enter Phase III.
+Innovate Biopharmaceuticals (Raleigh, NC) is developing a peptide (a short sequence of amino acids) drug that appears to “re-close” tight junctions in celiac patients.
+The new drug, INN-202, does this by inhibiting the signaling pathways kicked off by the binding of certain gluten components.
+The drug is in Phase III clinical trials.

-We often think in terms of what our tissues need, but a closer look at tight junctions reminds us that sometimes what cells and tissues keep out can be just as important as what is allowed inside.
+We so often think about what our tissues need.
+However, a closer look at tight junctions reminds us that sometimes, what cells and tissues keep out can be just as important as what goes in.